Angel-ML/angel/docs/algo/sona/kcore_sona_en.md

 - psPartitionNum: ps partition number
 - useBalancePartition: whether to use balanced partition, the default is false
 - balancePartitionPercent: Balance partition degree, the default is 0.7
+- needReplicaEdge: Whether to construct undirected graphs with reversed edges.

 ### Task Submission Example
 Enter the bin directory of the angel environment